JuliaJohns/Jekyll/myblog/architecture.md

 title: API architecture
 layout: page
 toc: false
 summary: "This page is a placeholder for API architecture documentation.
 This website is an experiment to test publishing tools.
-The content is just theoretical placeholder text."
+The content is just placeholder text."
 last_updated: Feb 27, 2019
 permalink: architecture.html
 sidebar: home_sidebar